Einstein metrics on homogeneous spaces $H\times H/\Delta K$

 Most of the literature on the existence and classification of Einstein metrics on a compact homogeneous space $M=G/K$ is devoted to the case when the Lie group $G$ is simple.
 This is understandable considering the complicated structure of the isotropy representation of $M=G/K$ when $G$ has more than one simple factor, giving rise to a large and tricky space $\mca^G$ of $G$-invariant metrics and bringing about painful computations for the Ricci curvature.

-A first novelty we find in the case when $G$ is not simple, say with $s$ simple factors, is the presence of the $s$-parametric subspace $\mca^{G,norm}\subset\mca^G$ of all normal metrics on $M=G/K$ (i.e., defined by bi-invariant inner products on $G$).
+A first novelty we find in the case when $G$ is not simple, say with $s$ simple factors, is the presence of the $s$-parametric subspace $\mca^{norm}\subset\mca^G$ of all normal metrics on $M=G/K$ (i.e., defined by bi-invariant inner products on $\ggo$).
 The existence and uniqueness of normal Einstein metrics is a natural open problem.
 It is also natural the search for distinguished normal metrics on a given homogeneous space $M=G/K$, as for example critical points of the scalar curvature function $\scalar:\mca^{norm}_1\rightarrow\RR$, where $\mca^{norm}_1$ is the space of all unit volume normal metrics.
 The potential relevance of the standard or Killing metric on $M=G/K$ from this variational viewpoint is particularly interesting.

 In this paper, we study the Ricci and scalar curvature of homogeneous spaces of the following form, which may be considered as a first step into the largely unexplored case of $G$ non-simple.
 Given any $n$-dimensional homogeneous space $H/K$, where $H$ is a compact simple Lie group and $K$ a proper closed subgroup of $H$ with $d:=\dim{K}>0$, we consider the new compact homogeneous space